s-fellner/BSA_Rolex/README.md

 ***Model 2***

-To increase the accuracy of the model, we made some feature engineering.
+To increase the accuracy of the model, we made some feature engineering still with Natural Language.
 To do so, we used :

 - The total number of words of the phrase
 - The list of cognates present in the phrase